 A Pilgrimage Feast

 Another interesting aspect of Shavuot is that it is one of the three Pilgrimage Feasts commanded by the Lord.
-The other two are The Feast of Unleavened Bread in the Spring and Sukkot in the Fall.
-This explains why there were so many Hebrews in Jerusalem from all over the world hearing the Disciples in their own language, they were there to celebrate Shavuot!
+The other two are The Feast of Unleavened Bread in the Spring and The Feast of Booths in the Fall.

 And with that, the Spring Feasts are done!
 From Passover, we saw the Exodus from Egypt and the bondage of slavery.
 Throughout Unleavened bread we are reminded to keep our focus on God, by removing the leavening from our hearts and homes.
 At First Fruits, we rejoice in God’s provision for us and we give a first fruit offering to him, and we start our daily counting to Shavuot.
 Which concludes the spring feast days with a party to celebrate the giving of the Torah and instructions that are meant to guide us in our relation to God and with each other.

 May we take these lessons and many more with us as we wait in anticipation for the upcoming Fall Feasts!
 Until Then!
 Shalom!

 Shavuot is Coming + How to Count the Omer